wilsonwang371/betterschema/README.md

-# betterschema
+# BetterSchema

-betterschema is a schema validation and data watching framework for Python.
+BetterSchema is a schema validation and data watching framework for Python.
 It allows you to define data schemas, validate data against these schemas, and watch for changes in the data with custom watchers.

 ## Features